St. Louis School for Learning Disabilities

 - Environmental Sciences

 Our Social Studies Courses promote the development of note-taking, understanding, and interpretation of graphic materials, critical thinking, and reasoning, which aids the development of an understanding of the history of the world around us.
 As a result, these courses focus on Current Events, Government, Geography, U.S. History, and World History.
-Students will explore both past and present events, and come to understand how each can effect and change the world around us through the use of technology and hands-on materials and projects.
+Students will explore both past and present events, and come to understand how each can affect and change the world around us through the use of technology and hands-on materials and projects.

 Our Physical Education Courses are to improve a student’s individual skills involving strength, physical endurance, and coordination.
 Because we encourage individual improvement, our curriculum focuses on each student’s individual abilities and goals.
 Therefore, we accomplish this through on-campus instruction and off-campus personal training.
 Overall, our intention is to instill a lifelong appreciation for physical fitness, maintain healthy habits, and develop a positive self-image.